sergiusdell75/Coursera_Capstone/README.md

 School data: scraping for grades using  BeautifulSoup.
 Grade data and post codes were merged into a single data frame, which was saved to an csv file.

-Rental costs data: scraping for avarage rental costs using  BeautifulSoup.
+Rental costs data: scraping for average rental costs using  BeautifulSoup.
 Rental costs and  post codes were merged into a single data frame, which was saved to an csv file.

-Venue data: geographical information consisting post codes for Berlin was collected using https://www.berlinstadtservice.de/xinh/Postleitzahlen_Berlin_Alphabetisch.html Using BeautifulSoup and Requests the results of the Top Pick for Brelin-Mitte were retrieved.
+Venue data: geographical information consisting post codes for Berlin was collected using https://www.berlinstadtservice.de/xinh/Postleitzahlen_Berlin_Alphabetisch.html Using BeautifulSoup and Requests the results of the Top Pick for Charlottenburg-Wilmersdorf were retrieved.

 All temporary data frames were merged into one frame consists of the folowing columns:
 Borough, Neighborhood, Longitude, Latitude, School grade, Rental costs, Crime records.